With the Buffalo Bills season all but over it’s time to take a good long look at EJ Manuel and see if he can be the quarterback of the future.

 If he can do that, EJ Manuel could join the growing list of impressive young quarterbacks who have lead their team to the playoffs, something Buffalo faithful hope to reach for the first time since 1999.

-Topics: EJ Manuel
+Tags: EJ Manuel